On the nature of jets from a main sequence companion at the onset of common envelope evolution: Timescales

 \section{Timescales}

 During the rapid plunge-phase of the CEE the accretion flow is not in a steady state because the spiralling-in timescale $a/\dot a$ is on about the dynamical timescale of the giant star (e.g., \citealt{Ohlmannetal2016a, Iaconietal2017b, LawSmithetal2020, GlanzPerets2021a, GlanzPerets2021b, GonzalezBolivar2022, Lauetal2022a, Lauetal2022b, Morenoetal2022, Ondratscheketal2022, Tranietal2022, RoepkeDeMarco2023} for some recent papers and references to earlier studies therein).
 I take the plunge-in timescale as $\tau_1 = 2 \pi R^{3/2}_1 (GM_1)^{-1/2}$, i.e., the orbital Keplerian time of a test particle on the giant surface.
 I take therefore $\dot a = R_1/\tau_{\rm Kep}$ where $R_1$ is the unperturbed giant radius at which the secondary starts the plunge-in phase.
-I take again the relative secondary-envelope velocity to be the local Keplerian orbital velocity $v_r$.
+I take again the relative velocity between the secondary star and the envelope to be the local Keplerian orbital velocity $v_r$.
 The BHL mass accretion rate is then

 where $R_0$ is the radius, measured from the center of the primary giant star, at which the density is $\rho_0$ (the location $R_0$ is not important).

 Since the mass of the primary $M_1(a)$ decreases as the secondary spirals-in the accretion rate increases faster than $a^{3/2-\beta}$ as $a$ decreases in the spiralling-in process.
 This implies that the ram pressure of the inflowing gas that hits the high pressure zone near the secondary star increases with time.
 This is true at a given distance from the secondary, because if the high-pressure zone expands the inflow velocity and density decrease and so is the ram pressure of the inflowing gas.